EUCAIM/Glossary/2-Glossary.md

 The process of promoting, disseminating, and generating acceptance among stakeholders about the technologies and solutions developed within the project.
 This includes raising awareness, education, and the promotion of innovations related to medical image analysis and the use of artificial intelligence, with the aim of ensuring their adoption and proper implementation in clinical and scientific environments.

+### Explanatory Text

+A data transaction denotes the sharing of data among involved participants, encompassing technical, financial, legal, and organisational arrangements required to facilitate the availability of a dataset from Participant A to Participant B. The physical transfer of data may or may not occur concurrently with the data transaction.

 ### External Open Call

 An invitation extended to organizations, researchers, and institutions outside the existing consortium to contribute to the EUCAIM project.
 The call focuses on expanding the federation with new data providers, AI model developers, and clinical partners, enhancing the diversity and representativeness of the datasets.

 Applicants are evaluated by an Access Committee, which assesses proposals based on scientific, technical, ethical, and legal compliance.
 Selected participants will integrate their datasets, tools, or AI models into the EUCAIM infrastructure, supporting cancer imaging research and AI development.
 While the call does not provide direct funding, it offers an opportunity for new collaborators to engage with EUCAIM’s federated ecosystem, benefiting from access to its infrastructure and expertise.

 ### External partners